BackSicilian Circle Dances

 C:Promenade ¾.
 Flutter wheel.

 It's a reverse triple progression.
-But dancers (in England at any rate) probably wouldn't want to know that and wouldn't worry about it; they'd just accept that they finished facing in their original direction with their original partner.
+But dancers (in England at any rate) probably wouldn't want to know that and wouldn't worry about it; they'd be happy that they finished facing in their original direction with their original partner.
 Just don't ask them to go back after two walkthroughs!

 The Birthday Waltz The Birthday Waltz: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page Added 12-Oct-23